Commercialization of Thai Massage in Thailand

 Or let’s say it differently — things will change.
-And for one, the face of Thai Massage in Thailand in the past twenty years, both on the treatment and training level, has changed significantly.
+And for one, the face of Thai Massage in Thailand (and abroad) in the past thirty years, both on the treatment and training level, has changed significantly.

 Our good old clothed Thai Traditional Massage session on the floor on a mat has been revamped into half-naked pampering Chocolate Mousse Thai Stretching on the massage table, Avocado Oil Aromatherapy Thai Massage, and Coconut Butter Thai Hammering Indulgence Relaxing Massage.